coopp/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 ### Include handlers
 Include handler support works very similar to the DXC compiler library except the handler is now a callback function instead of an interface.
-The callback function is passed in a an optional parameter to Compile().
-If nullptr is used, a default handler will be used.
+The callback function is passed in as an optional parameter to Compile().
+If nullptr is specified a default handler will be used.

 ```c++
 typedef bool (*HlslCompilerIncludeCallback) (const wchar_t* path, HlslCompilerBuffer buffer);

 ```

-### Thoughts on out of process design
+### WORKING: --- Thoughts for the out of process design

 Requirements:
    Each compilation performed by the library should occur in its own